10 Easy Spring Recipes For Lasting Energy And Health

 Focus on lower-glycemic sugar (or unrefined sugar, like this raw honey).
 In the spirit of taking a lighter approach—that will also help balance blood sugar—be mindful of your sugar intake.
 Spring is a great time to take a step back from heavy winter desserts and opt for more refreshing, lower-sugar options (like my lemon poppyseed bread!).

-Keep your immune system srong
+Keep your immune system strong

-Keep up with your anti-inflammatory, immune-boosting regime.
+Keep up with your anti-inflammatory, immune-boosting regimen.
 Continue taking vitamin D, ashwagandha, and other supplements to keep immunity strong throughout the year.
 Add plenty of color to your plate: reds, purples, greens, and oranges.

 HONE IN ON GUT HEALTH